stefanpejcic/OpenPanel/website/docs/articles/accounts/forbidden-usernames.md

 - openpanel
 - openadmin

-To reserver a certail username, simply add it to the forbidden_usernames.txt file.
+To reserve a certail username, simply add it to the forbidden_usernames.txt file.